crimsonking95/YCPHacks_Student_2022/README.txt

 8. Go to Tools->Boards->Boards Manager
 9. Search esp32 and install esp32 by Espressif Systems
-10. Download the appropriate driver from https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers (I used the windows driver, not the windows universal driver)
+10. Download the appropriate driver from https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers (I used the windows driver, not the windows universal driver.
+This is included in Linux builds these days so no need for Linux folks)
 11. Open the MQTT_Student.ino file in Arduino, for Board Type select "ESP32 Feather" and the appropriate COM port, then make sure it compiles!